Is Google Maps route optimization right for me?

 - Use GPS technology to track and instruct your drivers in real-time

 When Google Maps Route Optimization Is Good Enough

 Again, Google Maps isn’t completely useless.
-Route optimization with Google Maps will work just fine if:
+Route optimization with Google Maps will work just fine for fleet management if:

 - You don’t want to know where your drivers are and what they’re doing on the road